zxc916684603/ecs/intl.en-US/Images/Custom image/Export custom images.md

 This topic describes how to export Alibaba Cloud custom images and the items that need your attention.

--   Submit a ticket to apply for permissions to export a custom image.
-Include a short description of how the image will be used.
 -   Make sure that you have enabled OSS and that an OSS bucket is available in the region to which your custom image belongs.
 For more information, see [Create a bucket](../../../../../reseller.en-US/Quick Start/Create a bucket.md#).

     Exporting a custom image will incur OSS storage and download traffic fees.
 For more information, see [Billing items](../../../../../reseller.en-US/Pricing/Billing items.md#).